Overall ranking: Came 79th out of 126 in the Complete University Guide for 2016.

 Vital statistics: Part of the University of Wales since 1996, it has over 10,000 undergrads, 8,100 postgrads.

 Added value: Hot for sport, health, teaching and art.
 Sporty student vibe and excellent facilities, including the famous National Indoor Athletics Centre as well as a National Lawn Tennis Association Centre and a sports centre to enable the disabled and able-bodied to train side by side.
-A recent investment of £50m in the Estates Strategy sees the construction of a range of state-of-the-art facilities, including a new home for the Cardiff School of Management at the Llandaff campus, a new Food Industry Centre building and a multi-purpose Campus Centre and a new £14m modern Cardiff School of Art and Design that opened in June 2015.
+A recent investment of £50m in the Estates Strategy sees the construction of a range of state-of-the-art facilities, including a new home for the Cardiff School of Management at the Llandaff campus, a new Food Industry Centre building, a multi-purpose Campus Centre and a new £14m modern Cardiff School of Art and Design that opened in June 2015.
 This focus on Cardiff Met's estate will further enhance the student experience and improve research facilities.
-A £14m modern Cardiff School of Art and Design on the Llandaff campus will also be fully operational from September 2014.